rahsunk/taskmate/context/design/concepts/Messaging/syncs.md/steps/file.5c95c624.md

     });

     if (existingConversation) {
-      return {
-        error: "A conversation between these two users already exists.", };
+      return { error: "A conversation between these two users already exists." };
     }

     const newConversationId = freshID() as ConversationId;